zfchenUnique/DCL-Release/README.md

 - [x] Temporal feature filtering 'start' and 'end' the box sequences
 - [x] More complicated feature representations for box seq
 - [x] IoU for collision
+- [ ] Diff for stationary and moving
-- [ ] Diff/RGB for stationary and moving
+- [ ] RGB for stationary and moving
 - [ ] Temporal operation for 'first', 'second' and 'last'
 - [ ] Conflict value between default [0, 0, 0, 0] and mask out values [0, 0, 0, 0]